Menu Close

 Below is a breakdown of what to do to help addicted parents, addicted children, or other family members who are addicted.

-Helping an addicted parent
+Helping an Addicted Parent

 A growing number of those who struggle with addiction are moms and dads.
 And while this has been a significant problem for quite some time, it's typical to brush the issue aside as if it's not real.
 However, the statistics tell us a very different story about the number of parents and children that are affected because of parental addiction.